December - Best Hiking & Snowshoeing Trails in Whistler and Garibaldi Park

 Rainbow Falls is a fantastic way go get yourself into some deep snow quickly from Whistler Village.
 The trailhead is located just a couple hundred metres from Rainbow Park on Alta Lake which is another great place to snowshoe in Whistler.
 The Rainbow Falls trailhead is the same as the Rainbow Lake trailhead, located halfway along Alta Lake Road on the far side of Alta Lake.
 The Rainbow Falls Trail is short, varied and relatively easy.
 This well used trail never goes in a straight line and goes up and down through a beautiful and deep forest.
 There are no signs to Rainbow Falls and you will just see signs for Rainbow Lake and Madely Lake.
 To find Rainbow Falls you just follow the Rainbow Lake trail from the trailhead for about a half kilometre until you reach the water treatment building (Rainbow Lake is Whistler's water source).
 Just before the building the trail forks.
 Take the right fork which branches off of the Rainbow Lake trail.
 Within a couple minutes you will hear the falls.
 There is a bridge that goes over the river where you can see some of the falls.
 But further along, without crossing the bridge, you will come to the falls and end of the Rainbow Falls trail.
 This area is fairly popular even in Winter so the well marked trail is easy to follow and the snow on the trail usually well packed down.
 Some parts are steep, but the shortness of the trail makes it suitable as a family snowshoeing trail.

-Why should you snowshoe/hike to Rainbow Falls?
+Why should you snowshoe/hike to Rainbow Falls in December?

 Rainbow Falls is just 15 minutes from Whistler Village and is an easy trail through some very wild and deep forests.
 You can get close enough to touch the falls.
 Though they are not large, they stretch for some distance and can be viewed from various vantage points.
 Try to pick a sunny day as the trail reflects the light magnificently and you feel as if you are in a winter wonderland, which of course you are.